top of page

 Who and what to listen for on Dr. Dre's 'Compton: A Soundtrack': Eminem, Snoop Dogg and

 On Thursday night, Los Angeles rap kingmaker Dr. Dre unveils his first album in 16 years.
-Called “Compton: A Soundtrack by Dr. Dre,” the 16-track record is inspired by the highly anticipated N.W.A movie “Straight Outta Compton,” which hits theaters Aug.
-14. Fans will first get a chance to hear the album via Apple Music from 6 p.m. to 9 p.m., when it streams in its entirety before being released to the public soon thereafter.
+Called "Compton: A Soundtrack by Dr. Dre," the 16-track record is inspired by the highly anticipated N.W.The movie "Straight Outta Compton" hits theaters Aug.
+14. Fans will first get a chance to hear the album via Apple Music from 6 p.m. to 9 p.m. when it streams in its entirety before being released to the public soon after that.

 'Straight Outta Compton': A look inside

-In the process, he will help introduce to the public a roster of upstarts including BJ the Chicago Kid, Anderson Paak and Jon Connor, and harness the proven power of Jill Scott, Eminem, Kendrick Lamar, Eminem, Snoop Dogg and Xzibit -- to say nothing of actor and former N.W.A peer Ice Cube.
+In the process, he will help introduce to the public a roster of upstarts, including B.J. the Chicago Kid, Anderson Paak, and Jon Connor, and harness the proven power of Jill Scott, Eminem, Kendrick Lamar, Eminem, Snoop Dogg, and Xzibit -- to say nothing of actor and former N.W.A peer, Ice Cube.

-Below: a primer on the voices and producers that inhabit Dr. Dre’s new album.
+Below is a primer on the voices and producers that inhabit Dr. Dre's new album.

 Marsha Ambrosius.
-British singer Ambrosius got her start with the neo-soul group Floetry, signed as a solo artist to Dr. Dre’s Aftermath imprint in the late ‘00s, left the label a few years later and released her most recent album, “Friends & Lovers,” last year.
-The artist is better known for her searing vocal hooks on tracks by Nas, Jamie Foxx, Wale, Tyga, the Game and many others.
-Ambrosius appears on four “Compton” tracks: “Genocide,” “All in a Day’s Work,” “Darkside/Gone” and “Satisfaction.”
+British singer Ambrosius got her start with the neo-soul group Floetry, signed as a solo artist to Dr. Dre's Aftermath imprint in the late '00s, left the label a few years later, and released her most recent album, "Friends & Lovers," last year.
+The artist is better known for her searing vocal hooks on tracks by Nas, Jamie Foxx, Wale, Tyga, the Game, and many others.
+Ambrosius appears on four "Compton" tracks: "Genocide," "All in a Day's Work," "Darkside/Gone" and "Satisfaction."

 BJ the Chicago Kid.
 Known for his work with Schoolboy Q and Chance the Rapper, BJ the Chicago Kid is currently at work on his major label debut album after releasing several mixtapes, including 2014's "The M.A.F.E.
 Project" and the 2012 independent album "Pineapple Now-Laters."
-The magnetic singer did a searing performance at Mack Sennett Studios earlier in the year, teasing new tracks and confirming the buzz.
-Dre uses him on “Compton” for “It’s All on Me.”
+The magnetic singer performed searing at Mack Sennett Studios earlier in the year, teasing new tracks and confirming the buzz.
+Dre uses him on "Compton" for "It's All on Me."

 Bink.
-Producer Bink has been active for nearly two decades, and in that time has worked with Missy Elliott, Jay-Z, Nate Dogg, Rick Ross and dozens of others.
+Producer Bink has been active for nearly two decades and, in that time, has worked with Missy Elliott, Jay-Z, Nate Dogg, Rick Ross, and dozens of others.
 Two prime productions?
-Kanye West’s “Devil in a New Dress” and two tracks on GZA’s “The Legend of Liquid Swords”: “Silent” and “Animal Planet.”
-His credit on “Compton” is for the track “It’s All on Me.”
+Kanye West's "Devil in a New Dress" and two tracks on G.Z.A.'s "The Legend of Liquid Swords": "Silent" and "Animal Planet."
+His credit on "Compton" is for the track "It's All on Me."

 Follow Us